luccasim/PSATest/README.md

 - a screen for search and add a valid city.
 (AddCityViewController)
 - a screen for show somes details information from the API (DetailViewController).

+As a Bonus:
+- forecast for the next 6 days, and 24 hours.
+- To limit API request add a rule for update (every 5 minutes per city).
+- Data persistance, The CoreData context is saved when create or delete a city (and when app enter in background).

 The project use the MVVM pattern.

 A Context allows the sharing ressources.